craigmbooth/aissist/README.md

 1. Have syntax highlighting on ChatGPT responses
 1. Have multi-line editing capabilities on multi-line prompts

-This library is precisely that, and no more.
+This library is precisely that.

 ## Installation